TyrniSa/social-media/README.md

 Unfortunately due to cost this app will not be fully deployed to the internet, but it can be used locally.

 ## Technologies used
-Git/GitHub
+Git/GitHub,
-Javascript, HTML & CSS
+Javascript, HTML & CSS,
-Postgres, Express, React, Node.js
+Postgres, Express, React, Node.js,
 React Router, React Query, OAuth, PassportJS, Styled Components